JSorngard/branch_hints/README.md

 and they should be optimized away by the compiler.

 ## Credit
-The functions are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate and this crate simply exposes them, all credit belongs to the hashbrown authors.
+The functions are taken directly from the [`hashbrown`](https://crates.io/crates/hashbrown) crate and this crate simply exposes them, all credit belongs to the hashbrown authors.

 ## Note
 This is a very minimal crate.
 If you want more comprehensive functionality, take a look at the [likely_stable](https://crates.io/crates/likely_stable) crate.

+`hashbrown`'s implementation of these functions [has been removed](https://github.com/rust-lang/hashbrown/commit/d677fd42df6978522045a9561242588ef970ed0c) with the motivation that they do not help LLVM consistently.
+Verify for yourself with benchmarks if these functions do anything for you.

 <br>